creeper82/Flashcards/classes/app/screens/README.md

 Typically, the screens have a `running` boolean variable which determines, if the screen should be refreshed after handling the input, or closed (for example when the user presses the Esc key).

-A lot more about handling can be found [here](../handling/README.md).
+A lot more about handling can be found [here](../controllers/README.md).
 Essentially most of the handling methods return true or false (true if the screen should be refreshed, false - aborted).
 Consider the simple example from [Deck screen](Deck.cs), which shows info about the deck (from there you can start studying, manage the deck and edit that deck's cards)

+In MVC architecture, these screens are simply views

 ```cs
 public static void Deck(FlashcardsDatabase database, Deck deck)